sgago/algomon/readme.md

 - Active-active = There are multiple, ready LBs in use.
 If one active goes down, then another is ready to take the additional load.
 - Active-passive = One LB is active, another LB is in standby.
 The standby LB is ready to hop in if the active one goes down.

+#### Load balancer uptime
 The more nines you need, the more LBs you'll need to supply.
+Now, this isn't perfect, but the availability is roughly `1-(Nines^LB_Count)`.
+So, two servers with 99% availability becomes `1-(0.01*0.01)=0.9999`.
+Now, this doesn't really account for chained failures

+#### Service discovery
+Again, servers can come up and down frequently.
+A coordination service like Apache Zookeeper or Kubernetes can help with this.

 References:
 - [Load balancing algorithms](https://kemptechnologies.com/load-balancer/load-balancing-algorithms-techniques)